 ‘Nature offers us a sanctuary, a place where we can find peace and wonder.
 It is not limited by time or confined by walls, and even today we cannot control it completely.
 It is much larger and older than we are, and its rhythms resonate deep within us.
 Nature is where we are from and where we belong, and our survival is intricately linked to its existence.
 For children it is the greatest playground of all, with all its diverse structures, smells, textures, its creatures of all shapes and sizes, its abundant plants, some edible, others toxic.
 Nature offers a myriad of opportunities for risk taking, for a wealth of learning and amazement, and for freedom, separate from the adult world.’

-There’s something almost spiritual about that description of the Forest School philosophy – and I like it.
-I’m agnostic, so a respect and reverence for nature is about as close as I will get to teaching my daughter about religion.
+There’s something almost spiritual about that description of the Forest School theory and philosophy – and I like it.
+I’m agnostic, so a respect and reverence for nature is about as close as I will get to teaching my daughters about religion.

 The book is basically a guide to the types of activities endorsed by Forest School.
 It’s jam-packed full of wonderfully creative ideas to encourage your child to explore their natural environment – because education through play is the optimum process for learning.